HaxeFlixel/haxeflixel.com/src/documents/documentation/01_community/14-install-development-flixel.html.md

 ![console screen of haxelib selfupdate](http://s18.postimg.org/r86v2iw3d/haxelib_selfupdate_1.png)

 You should be prompted to run the update.hxml.
-Just type in the command as it's on the screen
+Just type in the command as it's on the screen:

 ```
 haxe update.hxml